-1 (18) Design, order, contract for, construct, reconstruct, and 2 renovate a project or improvements to a project. $\frac{2}{3}$ (19) Appoint an executive director and employ appraisers, real 4 estate experts, engineers, architects, surveyors, attorneys, 5 accountants, auditors, clerks, construction managers, and any 6 consultants or employees that are necessary or desired by the 7 development authority in exercising its powers or carrying out its 8 duties under this article.
-9 (20) Accept loans, grants, and other forms of financial assistance 10 from the federal government, the state government, a political 10 subdivision, or any other public or private source.
-12 (21) Use the development authority's funds to match federal 12 grants or make loans, loan guarantees, or grants to carry out the 13 14 development authority's powers and duties under this article.
-14 15 (22) Except as prohibited by law, take any action necessary to carry out this article.
-17 (b) Projects funded by a development authority must be of regional 17 importance.
-19 (c) If a development authority is unable to agree with the owners, 20 lessees, or occupants of any real property selected for the purposes of 20 this article, the development authority may (subject to subsection (d)) 21 proceed under IC 32-24-1 to procure the condemnation of the property.
-22 The development authority may not institute a proceeding until it has 23 24 adopted a resolution that: 24 (1) describes the real property sought to be acquired and the 26 purpose for which the real property is to be used; 20 27 (2) declares that the public interest and necessity require the 28 acquisition by the development authority of the property involved; 28 29 and 30 (3) sets out any other facts that the development authority 31 considers necessary or pertinent.
+1 (18) Design, order, contract for, construct, reconstruct, and 2 renovate a project or improvements to a project.
+3 (19) Appoint an executive director and employ appraisers, real 4 estate experts, engineers, architects, surveyors, attorneys, 5 accountants, auditors, clerks, construction managers, and any 6 consultants or employees that are necessary or desired by the 7 development authority in exercising its powers or carrying out its 8 duties under this article.
+9 (20) Accept loans, grants, and other forms of financial assistance 10 from the federal government, the state government, a political 11 subdivision, or any other public or private source.
+12 (21) Use the development authority's funds to match federal 13 grants or make loans, loan guarantees, or grants to carry out the 14 development authority's powers and duties under this article.
+15 (22) Except as prohibited by law, take any action necessary to 16 carry out this article.
+17 (b) Projects funded by a development authority must be of regional 18 importance.
+19 (c) If a development authority is unable to agree with the owners, 20 lessees, or occupants of any real property selected for the purposes of 21 this article, the development authority may (subject to subsection (d)) 22 proceed under IC 32-24-1 to procure the condemnation of the property.
+23 The development authority may not institute a proceeding until it has 24 adopted a resolution that: 22 23 24 25 26 27 (1) describes the real property sought to be acquired and the 26 purpose for which the real property is to be used; (2) declares that the public interest and necessity require the 28 acquisition by the development authority of the property involved; 29 and 30 (3) sets out any other facts that the development authority 31 considers necessary or pertinent.
 32 The resolution is conclusive evidence of the public necessity of the 33 proposed acquisition.
-34 (d) A development authority may exercise the power of eminent 35 domain as provided in subsections $\frac{(a)(13)}{(a)(14)}$ and (c) concerning 36 a particular property only if that exercise of the power of eminent 30 37 domain is approved by: 38 (1) the legislative body of the municipality in which the property 38 39 is located; or 40 (2) the legislative body of the county in which the property is 40 41 located, if the property is not located within a municipality.
-41 iocaled, if the property is not localed within a municipality.
+34 (d) A development authority may exercise the power of eminent 35 domain as provided in subsections $\frac{(a)(13)}{(a)(14)}$ and (c) concerning 36 a particular property only if that exercise of the power of eminent 37 domain is approved by: 38 (1) the legislative body of the municipality in which the property 39 is located; or 40 (2) the legislative body of the county in which the property is 41 located, if the property is not located within a municipality.